Knock Knock Loving You

 Knock Knock Loving You (Traditional Chinese: 敲敲愛上你, Pinyin: Qiao Qiao Ai Shang Ni), also known as Quietly Falling in Love with You, is a 2009 romance Taiwanese drama starring Dylan Kuo, Maggie Wu, and Ming Dao.
 The drama is based on a 2005 Taiwanese romance novel Treasure In The Side (珠玉在側) by Taiwan author Xi Juan 席絹.
 Filming began on December 23, 2007 on location in Taiwan and Shanghai, China.
 Filming finished on March 23, 2008.
-The drama began airing on CTS and GTV on April 12, 2009 on Sunday at 22:00 PM.
+The drama began airing on CTS and GTV on April 12, 2009 on Sunday at 22:00 p.m.
 It finish airing on July 5, 2009 with 13 episodes total.

 Synopsis

 Cheng Zhi Ang a mousy looking girl that has admired Cheng Xue Ge, who is a talented violinist, since their university days.
 But her chance to know him is stolen by another due to her act of kindness.
 This action causes her to realize the deceits of human nature and not to easily trust others so easily.
 Cheng Xue Ge is a talented violinist who has lived comfortably all his life, and because of his father's wealth he is able to do what he wants which is to play the violin.
 That carefree life comes to an end when his father's business goes bankrupt.
 He soon gives up on being a violinist to take over his father's failing business and encounters the backstabbing and ruthlessness of the business world.
 To learn how to survive in the business world he asks Zhi Ang for help in teaching him how to be ruthless, but later finds out her cold demeanor is a wall she had built to protect herself.
 But she is persuaded by Zhao Guan Xi who wants her for her business talent before he can realize if he loves her.